-- Active wA Construction Waste Mmanagement Plan including proposed and waste minimisation details strategies, are to be provided with relevant detailed applications. - Household waste management post construction requires all dwellings to provide unobstructed bin presentation areas large enough to accommodate 2x 240L bins.
+- A Construction Waste Management Plan including proposed waste minimisation strategies, are to be provided with relevant detailed applications. - Household waste management post construction requires all dwellings to provide unobstructed bin presentation areas large enough to accommodate 2x 240L bins.
 The minimum dimensions required are 2m wide by 1m deep.
 The proposed area must not be obstructed by driveway access. - Each dwelling subject to an integrated development application is required to provide permanent bin storage locations at side, in front and/or within garage recess. - Dwellings with rear lane access shall have household waste collection from lane.

-1.5.13 1.6.13 Elevation (dwellings above RL 50 AHD)
+1.6.13 Elevation (dwellings above RL 50 AHD)